open-modding-alliance/CommunitySDK/Can-I-Use-It.md

 Below is a summary of functions and classes that mihgt be available only in one, two or all three enviroments, sometimes with limited functionality.

-**Legend:**
+**Explanation:**
-- Yes: Works directly out-of-the-box
+- Yes: Supported (unless specified with a number)
-- Yes<sup>1</sup>: Not natively supported, but works with FS Shim
+- No: Not natively supported (unless specified with a number)
-- Yes<sup>2</sup>: Not natively supported, but works with FS Stub
+- *: Replacement/equivivalent function in specificed environment
-- Partly<sup>3</sup>: Partly supported, with limited functionality
+- <sup>1</sup>: Not natively supported, but works with FS Shim
-- No<sup>4</sup>: Not natively supported, but can be included via FS Shim
+- <sup>2</sup>: Not natively supported, but works with FS Stub
-- No: Simply means it is not supported at all
+- <sup>3</sup>: Partly supported, with limited functionality
-- (*): Replacement/equivivalent function in specificed environment
+- <sup>4</sup>: Not natively supported, but can be included via FS Shim

 | What       | In-game | Giants Editor | Lua/LuaJIT |